-The operand of the postfix increment or decrement operator shall have qualified or unqualified real or pointer type and shall be a modifiable lvalue.
+1 The operand of the postfix increment or decrement operator shall have qualified or unqualified real or pointer type and shall be a modifiable lvalue.

 - The result of the postfix ++ operator is the value of the operand.
-After the result is obtained, the value of the operand is incremented.
-(That is, the value 1 of the appropriate type is added to it.)
+As a side effect, the value of the operand object is incremented (that is, the value 1 of the appropriate type is added to it).
 See the discussions of additive operators and compound assignment for information on constraints, types, and conversions and the effects of operations on pointers.
-The side effect of updating the stored value of the operand shall occur between the previous and the next sequence point. - The postfix -- operator is analogous to the postfix ++ operator, except that the value of the operand is decremented (that is, the value 1 of the appropriate type is subtracted from it).
+The value computation of the result is sequenced before the side effect of updating the stored value of the operand.
+With respect to an indeterminately-sequenced function call, the operation of postfix ++ is a single evaluation. - The postfix -- operator is analogous to the postfix ++ operator, except that the value of the operand is decremented (that is, the value 1 of the appropriate type is subtracted from it).